GALLERIA POST OAK-THE GALLERIA

 Harris County, Texas tax assessor website

-http://www.simon.com / Simon Property Group
+https://www.simon.com / Simon Property Group

 http://www.simon.com/mall/directory (Website on Internet Archive Wayback machine)

-"Galleria Vittorio Emanuele II" article on Wikipedia
+"Houston Galleria" and "Galleria Vittorio Emanuele II" articles on Wikipedia